How I’m Transforming My Rental Kitchen

 I told her that I could live with the two variations of color in the subway tile, but my daughter is a perfectionist and she cannot.
 So this project is taking a little longer than initially expected as I let her make the decision to leave it be or change it out.

-I really, really like the glossy surface of the countertops, imperfections and all.
-I also like the clean more streamlined look and the open shelving.
-I like things I can get to easily.
+I like the glossy countertop surface, imperfections, and all, and the clean and streamlined look of the open shelving.
+I like things I can access easily.

-This all began when I took off the three cabinet doors and began to think about how I wanted the kitchen to look.
+This all began when I removed the three cabinet doors and began to imagine how I wanted the kitchen to look.

 I made quite a few purchases for this kitchen redo.
-One is the thin coffee maker you see a few photos above.
-It was around $50 and takes up very little space and you can use both pods and ground coffee with it.
+One is the thin coffee maker you see in the photos above.
+It cost around $50 and takes up very little space.
+You can use both pods and ground coffee with it.

-I put the other one outside under the roof extension so I could throw things away outside instead of coming in with dirty hands and getting the door dirty and tracking dirt inside.
+I put the other one outside under the roof extension so I could throw things away outside instead of coming in with dirty hands.
+Therefore, getting the door dirty and tracking dirt inside.

-Also you can store the trash bags, sized to fit each size trash can they sell, in the back of the trash can so that the bags are right there.
+Also, you can store the trash bags, sized to fit each size trash can they sell, in the back of the trash can.
 You just pull one out.
-This way you don’t have to go get one when you need to put in a new liner.

-Another plus is that you can pull up the top and put the bag in and it fits very tight and will not sag.
+Another plus is that you can pull up the top and put the bag in; it fits very tightly and will not sag.

-These trash cans do not come cheap.
-But in a small space, you need to make the best use of your space.
-And to me that was worth the price.
-I had been looking at one of these on Amazon that was $139.
+These trash cans are not cheap, but in a small space, you must make the best use of your space.
+And to me, that was worth the price.

 The one I bought holds 45 liters and takes an “M” size trash can liner.
 I ordered those from Amazon.

-Everything in this part of the kitchen is basically the same but for the new countertop and the gold drawer pulls and fresh paint.
+Everything in this part of the kitchen is basically the same, except for the new countertop, the gold drawer pulls, and the fresh paint.

-The microwave and the Breville Smart Oven is where I cook meals.
-I have the Breville Smart Oven pans situated in the middle of the two where I can get to them easily.
+I cook meals in the microwave and the Breville Smart Oven.
+The Breville Smart Oven pans are situated in the middle of the two appliances, where I can easily reach them.

 My electric skillet is stored on top of the microwave.
 When I want to use it, I move it to the countertop.

-My oven mitts are hanging on the wall right next to where I cook.
+My oven mitts are hanging on the wall near where I cook.

-Everything in my kitchen has been relocated for efficiency.
+Everything in my kitchen has been relocated for better efficiency.

 I have my dishes and glasses in the open cabinets.
-The cutting boards are right below as well as the knife block, silverware and kitchen utensils.
+Some of the cutting boards, knife blocks, silverware, and kitchen utensils are below.

 The spices are on the wall above the cutting boards.

-Then there is a house plant and next to that is the thin coffee maker that is the best size for this small space kitchen.
+Then there is a house plant, and next to that is the thin coffee maker, which is the best size for this small kitchen.

-And next to that are the white pitchers I’ve had forever holding the rest of my various kitchen utensils.
+And next to that are the white pitchers I’ve had forever, holding the rest of my kitchen utensils.

-The open shelves hold my white and red dishes.
-Those are my featured colors in the kitchen.
-With a bit of gold and black.
+The open kitchen cabinet shelves hold my white and red dishes, which are my kitchen’s featured colors, along with a bit of gold and black.

-Just so you can see the difference, here is how my kitchen looked before, about a month ago.
+Here is how my kitchen looked before, about a month ago, just so you can see the difference.

 The photo above shows the old dishwasher.
 Thank goodness that’s gone.

-When he took it out, the maintenance man said he told the manager it was well beyond its expiration date.
+When the maintenance man took it out, he told the manager it was well beyond its expiration date.

-And below is how it looks now.
-Yes, I forgot to take the energy guide off the refrigerator.
-I will get around to that.
+Below is how my rental kitchen looks now.
+I forgot to remove the energy guide from the refrigerator, but I will get around to doing that.

-The refrigerator, which I did not have to buy but chose to, was, after taxes and delivery fee, around $650.
-It is a Whirlpool.
+Of course, I did not have to buy the refrigerator, but I chose to.
+It is a Whirlpool, and after taxes and delivery fees, it was around $650.

-I knew exactly what I wanted and walked into Appliance Solutions and said: “I want a white Whirlpool refrigerator that will fit within these measurements.
+I knew exactly what I wanted, so I walked into Appliance Solutions and said, “I want a white Whirlpool refrigerator that will fit within these measurements.
 It has to have a handle and plastic shelves instead of racks.”

-The man said: “Well, we’ll have to order that.”
-I said fine.
-I paid for it, he ordered it, and it was installed a week later.
+The man said, “Well, we’ll have to order that.”
+I said, “Fine.”
+So I paid for it, he ordered it, and it was installed a week later.
 I am very pleased with their service and the care the man took when he installed it last week.

 The dishwasher was free courtesy of the apartment complex.
 About time I got something free.

-The countertop kit from GianiGranite was $179.95 and I bought it on Amazon.com.
-Here is the link.
+The countertop kit from GianiGranite cost $179.95, and I bought it on Amazon.com.
 I chose not to use the marble effect.
-I wanted plain white counters so I didn’t use the cans that would have created the marble look.
+I wanted plain white counters, so I didn’t use the cans that would have created the marble look.

-The drawer pulls were $38 and I had almost a full box left over.
-They came in packs of 10 and yeah, you guessed it, I needed 11.
-Here is the link to the drawer pulls.
-They had a five star rating.
+The drawer pulls were $38; I had almost a full box left over.
+They came in packs of 10, and yeah, you guessed it, I needed 11.
+They had a five-star rating.
+I value customer ratings highly.
+I never buy anything with fewer than four stars.

-The peel and stick subway tiles were $70 for the whole back splash wall.
-Of course now they’re sending me the replacements free due to the defect.
+The peel-and-stick subway tiles were $70 for the whole backsplash wall.
+Of course, due to the defect, they’re now sending me the replacements free.
 We may not need them all, but I originally purchased two packets of 10.
-Here is the link to the peel and stick tiles.

-The cabinet paint was $52.
+The cabinet paint cost $52.
 It pays to get quality paint.
-My daughter didn’t use much of the gallon I purchased.
-So I’ll be keeping it in the closet for touch ups.
+My daughter didn’t use much of the gallon I purchased, so I’ll keep it in the closet for touch-ups.

-The caulking used was courtesy of my daughter.
+The caulking done was courtesy of my daughter.

-So the total for the supplies to DIY the kitchen comes to $330.00 (rounded up) if my addition is correct.
+If my addition is correct, the total for the supplies to DIY the kitchen comes to $330.00 (rounded up).

-The other items, like the trash can, coffee maker and refrigerator comes to around $800.00.
-I don’t consider them necessary to the DIY project.
-But they’re new nonetheless.
+The other items, like the trash can, coffee maker, and refrigerator, cost around $800.00.
+I don’t consider them necessary to the DIY project, but they’re new nonetheless.

-If you live in a rental and hate it, do what you can to fix it up to your liking.
-There are many things you can do that you can take off should you move.
+If you hate your rental, do what you can to fix it up.
+There are many things you can do that you can take with you should you move.

-The peel and stick tiles are removable.
-Of course the drawer pulls you can remove.
+The peel-and-stick tiles are removable, and of course, the drawer pulls can be removed.
 Just keep the originals, which I did.

 The only thing that isn’t removable is the refinished countertop.
-But I’d rather lose my deposit than live with something I hate.
+But if they disapprove of it, I’d rather lose my deposit than live with something I hate.
+They did tell me I could make improvements.

 This looks fantastic, Brenda!
 I love your open shelves/cabinets.
 Did you paint them inside?
 I am just now getting caught up on blog posts after being out of town.